 The waist ties shouldn’t be tied tight enough to make you feel uncomfortable, but it shouldn’t be kept too lose to hamper your day-to-day work.

 Depending on personal taste and specific requirements, a person can choose from the following different styles of aprons:

-Personalized aprons are quite popular these days.
-Here’s how an apron can be customized:
+Personalised aprons are quite popular these days.
+Here’s how an apron can be customised:

 The thickness of an apron is based on the purpose it is to be used for.
 For instance, a welding apron is expected to provide complete protection from molten metal and sparks, hence it’s usually thick and made from full grain leather.
 On the other hand, aprons for light domestic tasks are relatively thin and made of light cotton.